- Who can join AAUW?

 The only requirement for membership is that AAUW is open to all graduates who hold an associate’s or higher degree from a regionally accredited college or university.

-National dues are $49.00 for National Members or Members of a Branch and $17.00 for Student Affiliates.
+National dues are $59 ($56 tax-deductible) for Members and FREE for Student Affiliates of an AAUW College/University Member.
 Wisconsin state dues are $13.00 for Members of a Branch and $6.50 for Student Affiliates.
 Local dues are determined by each branch.
-Average cost is about $65.00 per year.

 Yes.
 You can also choose to support AAUW initiatives at the national level only.
-National dues are $49.00, and if you wish you can also join the state for another $13.00.
+National dues are $59 ($56 tax-deductible) , and if you wish you can also join the state for another $13.00.

 Yes.
 There are more than 100,000 members nationwide making the American Association of University Women a powerful voice form women and girls, and nearly 1800 members in Wisconsin in 28 branches scattered around the state.